Wolf3s/xbmc4xbox-python/python/Doc/library/test.rst

    network connection) is not available.
 Raised by the :func:`requires` function.

 The :mod:`test.support` module defines the following constants:

 .. data:: verbose

    :const:`True` when verbose output is enabled.
 Should be checked when more detailed information is desired about a running test. *verbose* is set by :mod:`test.regrtest`.

-.. data:: have_unicode

-   :const:`True` when Unicode support is available.

 .. data:: is_jython